GabeScott/standard-works-vault/General Conference/2005 April - Opening Remarks.md

 With all of this and much more, we have reached out across the earth to assist those in distress and need wherever they may be.
 In the last 10 years we have supplied in cash and commodities hundreds of millions of dollars in humanitarian aid to those not of our faith.

 We have traveled the earth bearing witness of this, the work of the Almighty.
-During these same years I personally have traveled nearly a million miles visiting some 70 countries.
-My beloved companion traveled with me until a year ago when she passed away on the 6th of April.
+During these same years I personally have traveled nearly a million miles, visiting some 70 countries.
+My beloved companion traveled with me until a year ago, when she passed away on the 6th of April.
 It has been lonely since then.

 Our hope concerning the future is great and our faith is strong.